 In 1948 the Foreign Branch ‘P’ of the CIA was approached by the Italian Navy Intelligence, who were supporters of the BKI, and presented them with a proposal for the mounting of a joint operation in Albania.

 The BKI was the first organization in exile to participate in the initial operations to infiltrate Albania, in support of the nationalists and their fight against the communist regime of Enver Hoxha.

-Upon the arrival in Albania on 15 February, 1949 of Ndue Pjeter Gjomarkaj (cousin of Kapidan Gjon Markagjoni) and Ndue Gjon Melyshi they held a meeting of the Nationalist fighters in Qafmolle, where they read the letter below, containing instructions given by Kapidan Gjon Markagjoni and Kapidan Ndue Gjomarkaj in Rome, to form a Mirdita “Executive Committee”.
+Upon the arrival in Albania on 15 February, 1949 of Ndue Pjeter Preng Kola (Gjomarkaj) (cousin of Kapidan Gjon Markagjoni) and Ndue Gjon Melyshi they held a meeting of the Nationalist fighters in Qafmolle, where they read the letter below, containing instructions given by Kapidan Gjon Markagjoni and Kapidan Ndue Gjomarkaj in Rome, to form a Mirdita “Executive Committee”.

-The national fighters welcomed this letter and its guidelines, and based on the instructions given by Kapidan Gjon Markagjoni and Kapidan Ndue Gjomarkaj, it was decided at this meeting that Ndue Pjeter Gjomarkaj should be elected leader of the resistance, while Ndue Melyshi the second in command.
+The national fighters welcomed this letter and its guidelines, and based on the instructions given by Kapidan Gjon Markagjoni and Kapidan Ndue Gjomarkaj, it was decided at this meeting that Ndue Pjeter Preng Kola should be elected leader of the resistance, while Ndue Melyshi the second in command.